isaqueburgheri/appSetor63/README.md

-# ADBSetor63
+# AD Belém - Setor 63

 A new Flutter project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Project in FlutterFlow for a church app.